LivelyDismay/magnum-opus/postinstall.md

 Launch ModOrganizer.exe from inside your installation folder (the one you chose for the modlist when you first installed it via the Wabbajack app).
 There's a big bar on the right side that says `F4SE`.
 Click this to reveal the dropdown menu and select `Fallout 4 Launcher`.
 Click `Run`.
 On the launcher, click `Options`.
 Under the `Detail` tab, click `Medium` or `High`.
 Do not click `Ultra`.
 I don't care how good your computer is; this game is old and doesn't care about your hardware.
 I would also recommend checking the `Windowed Mode` and `Borderless` boxes.
 When finished, press `OK`.
 You may now Exit the launcher.

+The Nvidia app also really likes to "optimize" your games.
+It is terrible at doing so.
+I would strongly encourage you to disable this alleged feature.
+Same with AMD Adrenaline.

 [[Top]](#table-of-contents)

 ---

 ### Launching the Game

-Back in MO2, change the dropdown back to `F4SE`.
+Launch ModOrganizer.exe from inside your installation folder (the one you chose for the modlist when you first installed it via the Wabbajack app).
+There's a big bar on the right side that says `F4SE`.
 This is how you will launch the game from now on. **You need to launch the game in this exact way every time in order to play with the installed mods.**

 [[Top]](#table-of-contents)